-- a) Maintain a reflective portfolio of their learning experiences - b) Complete a skills log of clinical experiences obtained - Meet with their Education Facilitator four times a year (except during GPEP Year 1 training).
+- a) Maintain a reflective portfolio of their learning experiences - b) Complete a skills log of clinical experiences obtained - c) Meet with their Education Facilitator four times a year (except during GPEP Year 1 training).

-3.5.7.
+3.6.7.
 Formative professional development activities until Fellowship is obtained

-In order to comply with MCNZ recertification requirements, registrars who have not obtained Fellowship by the end of Year 3 or who are placed 'on hold' from the programme whilst working in general practice (refer section 3.3.3 (e)), will be automatically enrolled in the College Annual Maintenance programme.
-Registrars in these circumstances must complete the requirements of the College's Annual Maintenance programme until either Fellowship is obtained, or they return to the programme (i.e. no longer 'on hold') with an emphasis on:
+To comply with MCNZ recertification requirements, registrars who have completed all their programme activities and requirements but have not yet obtained Fellowship or who are placed 'on hold' from the programme whilst working in general practice (refer section 3.4.3 (e)), will be automatically enrolled in the AMP.
+Registrars in these circumstances must complete requirements proportional to the time spent in the AMP until either Fellowship is obtained, or they return to the programme (for example, no longer 'on hold') with an emphasis on:

-- (a) the development and maintenance of a professional development plan (PDP) an appropriate PDP must be in place at all times - (b) the completion of an annual conversation - (c) Recording and reflecting on practice activities and learning as part of the registrars CPD records - (d) maintenance of a collegial relationship with an appropriate vocationally registered Fellow, comprising a minimum of four meetings with a minimum of eight hours of interaction per year.
+- (a) the development and maintenance of a professional development plan (PDP) an appropriate PDP must be in place at all times - (b) the completion of an annual conversation - (c) Recording and reflecting on learning activities and learning as part of the registrar's professional development records - (d) engaging in a minimum number of cultural safety and health equity activities - (e) maintenance of a collegial relationship with an appropriate vocationally registered Fellow, comprising a minimum of six meetings per year (a minimum of 1 hour per meeting).

-Confirmation that the CPD requirements have been met will be confirmed as part of the registrar's online records.
+Confirmation that the AMP requirements have been met will be confirmed as part of the registrar's online records.

-3.6.
+3.7.
 GPEP summative assessment

-3.6.1.
+3.7.1.
 General requirements